 Recessive mutations, duskish of I. nil and pearly-v of I. tricolor, confer variegated flowers caused by a stable insertion of a transposable element into a gene for flower pigmentation, regulated by epigenetic mechanisms (Figure 1).
 We intend to analyze detailed molecular mechanisms of these mutations.

 Figure 1.
 The duskish

 shows variable flower phenotypes and produces variegated, fully pigmented, and pale grayish-purple flowers.
-It segregates offsprings that only show fully pigmented or pale grayish-purple flowers, and their phenotypes can be stably inherited by further generations.
+It segregates offspring that only show fully pigmented or pale grayish-purple flowers, which can be stably inherited by further generations.

 II.
 Whole-genome analysis of various I. nil lines

 The National BioResource Project (NBRP) Morning Glory (described below) maintains ~3,500 lines, including 2 standard lines: the Tokyo Kokei Standard and Violet.
 A high-quality draft whole-genome sequence of the Tokyo Kokei Standard, which is accessible from our database, has been published.
 The NBRP Genome Information Upgrading Program supported whole-genome sequencing of 100 representative lines.
 We chose lines based on the needs of the research community and to provide information regarding their polymorphisms and gene mutations.
 We included the multiple mutants called “Henka-Asagao,” which covered the major mutations, and the wildtype plants isolated from natural populations outside Japan.
 From this, we discovered a total of 25,000 Tpn1 transposon-induced insertion polymorphisms and SNPs, Indels, and CNVs at 25 million loci.
 Several of those polymorphisms were tightly linked to morphological mutations, including the mutations that “Henka-Asagao” carry.